 This Classic German Chocolate Cake Recipe is made with layers of decadent, moist chocolate cake and frosted with rich buttery coconut-pecan frosting and indulgent chocolate buttercream.
 This cake is sure to impress for the holidays, a birthday or any celebration!
-If you love chocolate cakes, definitely check out my Chocolate Birthday Cake, Chocolate Bundt Cake, a perfect Chocolate Pound Cake and then the BEST Chocolate Cake recipe with Blackberry Buttercream.

-The BEST German Chocolate Cake Recipe Online!
+The Heart and Soul of the Best German Chocolate Cake Recipe

 It is finally time that I share my mama’s German Chocolate Cake recipe with you.
 She makes it only once a year for the holidays, and it is for a very special guy: my daddy.
 This is my daddy’s absolute favorite cake, and he indulges in the entire cake from Christmas until New Year’s.
-My mama has been making it for years using Land O Lakes® Butter because she says it is truly the best.
-The quality is like nothing else, and it makes her cakes taste unforgettable.

 What Is German Chocolate Cake?

 German Chocolate Cake is a layered chocolate cake that is both filled and topped with a coconut-pecan frosting.
 The filling and/or topping is usually a buttery custard made with egg yolks and evaporated milk.
 Depending on the baker’s preference, these cakes can also be frosted with an additional chocolate icing.

 This cake is decadent, nutty and somehow just a tad tropical because of the coconut.
 Each bite is rich yet perfectly balanced.
 In other words, you need to have some.
 A second slice wouldn’t hurt either.